 - Could have important information on what the reporter has been asking others

 If you are a faculty member, the University supports your interest in responding to media requests about subjects you are familiar with in your role as a faculty expert.
 The decision is yours to make.
 We encourage faculty to get involved in discussions about the issues of the day because it helps share knowledge and learning and helps position the University of Houston as the premier source of academic information for the Texas Gulf Coast region.
-Matters involving university-wide policy or position should always be referred to the University Media Relations & Digital Programming.
+Matters involving university-wide policy or position should always be referred to University Media Relations.

 Most often, members of the media will first contact the University Media Relations to find an expert to comment on a specific topic.
 A media relations representative will contact you to verify your interest and availability before sending your information directly to a reporter.
 (Faculty interested in being available to media through our “experts list” need to contact UH Media Relations).